I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 A few rules I follow that I've found to be helpful

 A logo doesn't fix a positioning problem.
 I start with the hard questions: who is this for, what do you actually believe, and where does that need to show up?
-The visual identity comes out of that thinking.
-It's never the starting point.
+The visual identity comes out of that thinking, which is why it's almost never the right place to begin.

 A brand has to work when you're not in the room.
 I build identity systems with enough structure to stay consistent with enough flexibility to evolve, whether that's across teams, mediums, or years.
 The goal is something your people can actually use.